Frequently Asked Questions

 Question 1: What is the mission of The Global Food and Drink Initiative?

-Question #2: How founded GFDI and why?
+Question #2: Who founded GFDI and why?

 Question #3: How is the organization funded?